yanxiu0614/subdomain3/README.md

 ## Changelog:

+- 2017-11-11:；import subdomains from other sources support（You should create a new file of target_domain.log, and put it with 'brutedns.py' in the same directory），it will improve the accuracy；it is more convenient for use API；

 - 2017-10-26:；optimize the  processes；fix bug;

-- 2017-10-11:Rebuild part of the code; api support; result is more readable；update cdn-severs；faster
+- 2017-10-11:Rebuild part of the program; api support; result is more readable；update cdn-severs；faster

 - 2017-6-17: delete universal parse opthon(-p t/f);add a file of config;optimze strategy for universal parse